If you want to keep moving your business forward then this post will show you some social media marketing tools and resources to do so.

-These are the tools, books and resources that have transformed my business in 2014 and I hope they will help to shape your marketing and business in 2015.
+These are the tools, books and resources that have transformed my business over the past few years.
+I've recently updated it for you so that you can continue to shape your marketing and business.

 I included “Productivity Tools” in the heading because many of the things that made a difference in my business this year were not just Social Media Marketing Tools.

 These were the books, apps, programs, tools, people and podcasts that have had a massive impact on my productivity and overall business strategy.

 And they are not just one-hit-wonders.
 I will continue to use and integrate all of these tools into my social media and content strategy in the year ahead… because I have already been using most of these tools for years.

 But I have added a new tool or two, and removed one that was retired (sob… I loved Google Sunrise App.
 RIP) .